tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

   - Messages sent to the Device notification log (found under the Recently tab of a Device) are now optimized, most with associated colored icons
   - All current Attributes and Capabilities of Thermostat devices are supported
   - Most Ecobee Settings Object variables are are now available as Attributes of a Thermostat (so things like CoRE can see them)
+  - Supports the latest updated Thermostat Attributes released by SmartThings on July 7, 2017
   - Now offers several new API Command interfaces - see `ecobee-thermostat.groovy` for specifics.
 These include new API commands to:
     - Add a sensor to a Program
     - Delete/Remove a sensor from a Program